Duplicate File Finder

 - Switch to the Remove tab.

-- In the Removal method section, select Move duplicates to a folder… and choose a destination folder.
+- In the Removal method section, select Move to folder… and choose a destination folder.

 After this, when you remove files and folders with Duplicate File Finder, the selected items will be moved to the specified folder.